Last updated on September 27th, 2019 at 08:46 pm

 If you follow me on social media you’ll know I recently got mugged and lost my iPad and purse with all my belongings including my credit card, while in the UK.
 I had to order a new card and have it shipped from South Africa… It cost a fortune and was super stressful.

 The whole situation was a disaster and I’m still terrified someone will use my personal information.
-It made me realise that as a travel blogger I basically live out of a suitcase and I’m always carrying tech like my laptop, iPhone and camera, which I’m always to happy to connect to any WiFi network I find on the road.
+It made me realize that as a travel blogger I basically live out of a suitcase and I’m always carrying tech like my laptop, iPhone and camera, which I’m always to happy to connect to any WiFi network I find on the road.
 But my tech contains really private information like copies of my ID, credit card info, and more.
 What would happen if I get hacked?

 In this digital age, it’s important to remember that cybercrime is a reality and a risk that can’t be ignored.
 By just opening an infected email, you can be hacked, phished and scammed in a few clicks.

-10 tips for protecting your personal info while traveling:
+10 tips for protecting your personal info while traveling

 1. Monitor your bank statements